 This was one of the most infamous and disturbing incidents in football history, The Heysel Stadium disaster led to UEFA banning all English clubs from European competitions indefinitely.

 In 1985, during the European Cup final between Juventus and Liverpool, a group of Liverpool supporters attacked Juventus fans which led to complete chaos in the stands.
 The fans escaping this altercation managed to reach behind a big wall in the stadium, but the violence was so furious that the wall collapsed.

 39 people were killed and over 500 hundred were injured.
 UEFA finally lifted the ban in the 1990-91 season.

 2. Fenerbahçe SK (2011)

 The Turkish Elite league is always in the news, be it for disciplinary issues or match-fixing allegations.
 Fenerbahçe, the giants of the Turkish league were handed a one-year ban by UEFA which excluded them from participating in any UEFA club competitions.

 They did qualify for the Champions League in the 2011-12 season, but Trabzonspor who finished second in the league filled their spot.

-The La Liga club were handed a four-season long ban by UEFA.
+The La Liga club also joined the list of banned clubs when they were handed a four-season long ban by UEFA.
 Malaga failed to pay taxes and their players’ wages which led to UEFA intervening and taking the matter inrto their own hands.